luizhammeli/MoviesCleanApp/README.md

 - Cancel the request task when cell is not visible (In Progress), to avoid unncessary request.

 ## Obs:
-- The UI tests was added in the main module as a integration tests between the Main, UI and Presentation layers.
+- The UI tests were added in the main module as integration tests between the Main, UI and Presentation layers.
 - The project is just using the default URLSession cache policy, as a next feature we can think about a better custom policy rules.